supplied by Stephen Ashdown's Free Online Vet Advice

 The symptoms of serious colic – you should call your vet immediately – are:

-*the horse showing this symptom by pawing the ground with anxiety, kicking its belly or examining its flanks.
+groaning or rolling, shallow breathing, sweating and swelling of the abdomen.
+Mild colic symptoms include lethargy, loss of appetite, fewer droppings and stomach ache, the horse showing the latter symptom by pawing the ground with anxiety, kicking its belly or examining its flanks.

 Why is colic so common?
 Why are horses predisposed to colic?